florentpoujol/Daneel/readme.md

 Daneel allows you to easly localize any strings in your game.

-Just change the current language's name (`Daneel.config.currentLanguage`) if you don't want it to be "english".
+Set the languages your game speaks in in `Daneel.config.languages` and change the current language's name (`Daneel.config.currentLanguage`) if you don't want it to be "english".

 Each of the localized strings (the lines) are identified by a key, unique accross all languages.
-Ideally, the keys must not contains dot and the first-level keys must not be any of the languages name.
+Ideally, the keys should not contains dot and the first-level keys should not be any of the languages name.
-The key/line pairs are stored inside the `DaneelLocalizationLines` global variable following this format :
+The key/line pairs for each languages are stored in a table which is the value of a global variable with the same name as the language :

-    DaneelLocalizationLines = {
     english = {
         key = "value",

-            otherKey = {
-                yetAnotherKey = "other value",
+        greetings = { -- As ou can see, you may nest the key/line pairs. welcome = "Welcome !",
         }
-        },
+    }

     french = {
-            otherKey = {
+        greetings = {
-                yetAnotherKey = "une autre valeur",
+            welcome = "Bienvenu !",
         }
-            ...
-        },

-        ...
     }

-The `DaneelLocalizationLines` variable contains string/table pairs which keys are the language name and table contains the key/line pairs.
-You may nest the key/line pairs.

 ### Retriving a line

-Use the function `Daneel.Lang.GetLine(key[, replacements])` or its helper, the global function `line()`.
+Use the function `Daneel.Lang.GetLine(key[, replacements])` or its helper, the global function `line(key[, replacements])`.
 By default it returns the line in the current language (`Daneel.config.currentLanguage`).

     Daneel.Lang.GetLine("key") -- returns "value"

 Chain the keys with dots when the key/line pairs are nested :

-    Daneel.Lang.GetLine("otherKey.yetAnotherKey") -- returns "other value"
+    Daneel.Lang.GetLine("greetings.welcome") -- returns "Welcome !"

-Prefix the key with the language name (and add a dot after it) to get a line in any language you want :
+Prefix the key with the language name (and add a dot after it) to get a line in any language :

-    Daneel.Lang.GetLine("french.otherKey.yetAnotherKey") -- returns "une autre valeur"
+    Daneel.Lang.GetLine("french.greetings.welcome") -- returns "Bienvenu !" event if the currentLanguage is not french

-Once Daneel is loaded, the content of DaneelLocalizationLines is put in `Daneel.Lang.Lines`, so you also may to get lines this way :
+Once Daneel is loaded, the languages tables are put in `Daneel.Lang.lines`, so you also may to get lines this way :

-    Daneel.Lang.lines.french.otherKey.yetAnotheryet -- "une autre valeur"
+    Daneel.Lang.lines.french.greetings.welcome -- "Bienvenu !"

+If a key is not found, it returns `nil` and print the key in the Runtime Report.

 ### Placeholder and replacements

-Your localized strings may contains placeholders that are meant to be replaced with other value before being displayed.
+Your localized strings may contains placeholders that are meant to be replaced with other values before being displayed.
-A paceholder is a word (only letters and number are allowed) prefixed with a semicolon.
+A paceholder is a word prefixed with a semicolon.
-You may pass a placeholder/replacement table as the second parameter of GetLine().
+You may pass a placeholder/replacement table as the second parameter of `GetLine()`.

-    DaneelLocalizationLines = {
     english = {
         welcome = "Welcome :playername, have a nice play !"
     }
-    }

     Daneel.Lang.GetLine("welcome") -- Welcome :playername, have a nice play !
     Daneel.Lang.GetLine("welcome", { playername = "John" }) -- Welcome John, have a nice play !

-When the placeholder is an integer, you may omit it during the call to GetLine() :
+When the placeholder is an integer, you may omit it during the call to `GetLine()` :

-    DaneelLocalizationLines = {
     english = {
-            welcome = "Welcome :1, have a nice play !",
+        welcome = "Welcome :1, have a nice play !"
-        },
     }

     Daneel.Lang.GetLine("welcome", { "John" }) -- Welcome John, have a nice play !

+Note that any strings, not just the localized strings, may benefits from the placeholder/replacement with `Daneel.Utilities.ReplaceInString(string, replacements)`.

 ## Miscellaneous